Revelts/wep-config/README.md

 ```c
 OnPlayerShootRightArm(playerid, issuerid, Float:amount, weaponid);
 ```
-- This callback used to check when player get shot by issuerid on their left arm
+- This callback used to check when player get shot by issuerid on their right arm
   - playerid : the player that get shot at
   - issuerid : the player that cause the damage
   - amount   : the amount of the damage